joannakl/cs102/projects/project3.markdown

 <div class="content-inner" markdown=1>

-If your program does not compile or if it crashes (almost) every time it is run, you will get a zero on the assignment.
+If your code does not compile or if it crashes (almost) every time it is run, you will get a zero on the assignment.
 Make sure that you are submitting functioning code, even if it is not a complete implementation so that you can get partial credit.

-If the program does not adhere to the specification, the grade will be low and will depend on how easy it is to figure out what the program is doing and how to work with it.
+If the code does not adhere to the specification, the grade will be low and will depend on how easy it is to figure out what the program is doing and how to work with it.

 The grade will be determined by several factors:
-- 40 points: class correctness: correct behavior of methods of the required classes and correct behavior of the program as a whole (this will be determined by the autograder and some manual evaluation)
+- 40 points: class correctness: correct behavior of methods of the required classes and correct behavior of the program as a whole (this will be determined by the autograder)
-- 30 points: design and the implementation of the required classes and any additional classes (this will be determined by a code review)
+- 20 points: design and the implementation of the required classes and any additional classes (this will be determined by a code review)
+- 20 points: efficiency of the implemented methods (are the operations implemented optimally or do they use unnecessary resources in computing the results)
 - 20 points: proper documentation, program style and format of submission (this will be determined by a code review)
-- 10 points: academic honesty questionnaire - taken in the form of an online quiz

 </div> </div></div>